Existence of steady very weak solutions to Navier-Stokes equations with non-Newtonian stress tensors: Introduction

 Observe that in case $A(x,z)\equiv \frac{\nu}{2} z$, with $\nu$ being the constant viscosity the system \eqref{eq:navier-stokes} becomes the steady Navier Stokes equation:

-Once $q=2$ the existence theory is standard and follows by monorone operator theory.
-For the Navier-Stokes equation~\eqref{NS} in case $q<2$ the existence can be achieved by approximating $f$ with functions in $L^2$ provided some a-priori estimates are satisfied in a space that embeds compactly in $L^2$.
-To the best of our knowledge the lower bound of exponents $q$ for which an existence theory for~\eqref{NS} is available (in three space dimensions) is $q\geq \frac{3}{2}$; see~\cite{NS1,NS2,NS3} and the references therein.
-These results can not be transferred to non-linear stress tensors $A(x,\epsilon(u))$ directly since they relay on the linearity of the Stokes operator.
+For the Navier-Stokes equation~\eqref{NS} in case $f\in L^q(\Omega)$ and $q\geq 2$ the existence of a solution follows by standard fixed point methods.\footnote{Please observe that we abreviate $f\in L^q(\Omega)$ for scalar functions as well as for vector valued (matrix valued) functions.} In case $q<2$ the existence can be achieved by approximating $f$ with functions in $L^2$ provided some a-priori estimates are satisfied in a space that embeds compactly in $L^2$.
+To the best of our knowledge the regime of exponents $q$ for which an existence theory (and respective a-priori estimates) for~\eqref{NS} are available (in three space dimensions) is $q\geq \frac{3}{2}$; see~\cite{NSA,NS1,NS2,NS3,NS3b} and the references therein.
+These results can not be transferred to non-linear stress tensors $A(x,\epsilon(u))$ directly (in particular not to stress tensors that depend on the solution) since they rely on the linearity of the Stokes operator.
 In this paper we develop an independent methodology that is suitable for non-Newtonian fluids.
-However, the lower bounds on $q$ are larger.
-In case $p=2$ and under the additional hypothesis~\eqref{eq:uhlenbeck} our methods do imply the existence of solutions for exponents $q\geq \frac{12}{7}(>\frac{12}{6}=\frac{3}{2})$ (see Theorem~\ref{thm:new-main} below).
+Our results seem to be the first estimates in the regime of what we call \textit{very weak solutions } to equations including non-linear stress tensors and the convective term.
+However, the range of admissible exponents $q$ is smaller.
+In case $p=2$ and under the additional hypothesis of \textit{linearity at infinity of the stress tensor} (namely~\eqref{eq:uhlenbeck}) our methods do imply the existence of solutions for exponents $q\geq \frac{12}{7}(>\frac{9}{6}=\frac{3}{2})$ (see Theorem~\ref{thm:new-main} below).

-In case of $p\neq 2$ we recover the non-Newtonian fluids of Stokes type; in particular so-called $p$-fluids where $A\left(x,z\right):=\left|z\right|^{p-2}z$ which were introduced by Ladizenskaya and Lions in the late 60s ~\cite{Lady69,Lion69}.
-We point out that this is when the viscosity $\nu$ depends on the shear rate $|\varepsilon u |$ as $\nu(t) \equiv t^{p-2}$; it can become shear thinning if $p<2$ or shear thickening if $p>2$.
+In case of $p\neq 2$ we recover the non-Newtonian fluids of Stokes type; in particular the so-called $p$-fluids, where $A\left(x,z\right):=\left|z\right|^{p-2}z$ ; they were introduced by Ladyzenskaya and Lions in the late 60s ~\cite{Lady69,Lion69}.
+We point out that in this case the viscosity $\nu$ depends on the shear rate $|\varepsilon u |$ as $\nu(t) \equiv t^{p-2}$; the fluid can become shear thinning if $p<2$ or shear thickening if $p>2$.
 The results introduced here are new even for the following non-linear \textit{Stokes} type system:

 The existence theory is motivated by the model case of $p$-fluids which are minimizers of the functional

 since the respective Euler Lagrange equation is